Diyi2020/Diyi2020.github.io/_pages/about.md

 Currently as a fourth year Math PhD Candidate, I am honored to be advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to __Numerical Analysis__, __Scientific Machine Learning__ .
 Especially, I am interested in using ML for Scientific Computing and using NISQ QC for Mutli-scale Computation.

 For applications, I am mainly working on the electronic structure of Moire/Quantum Material.
-There are a couple of topics I am interested in exploring or collaborate on

-(1) Applied Math: Spectral theory, Dynamics

-(2) Computational Physics: Correlated Physics / Superconductivity in Moire Material

-(3) Quantum Computing: Quantum Optimization / Block Encodings / Applications to Material Science and Drug Design

 __Programming Language__: Julia, Python, Matlab